What does it mean to major in English?

-Why is the University of Mississippi a good place to major in English?
+Why is UM a good place to major in English?

 English faculty include many outstanding scholars, including Karen Raber, current Executive Director of the Shakespeare Association of America; Adam Gussow, whose book Beyond the Crossroads: The Devil and the Blues Tradition was awarded the John G. Cawelti Award; Patrick Alexander, co-founder of the UM Prison-to-College Pipeline Program; and Jay Watson, Howry Professor of Faulkner Studies.
 Our renowned creative writing faculty include novelist and screenwriter Chris Offutt (True Blood, Treme, Weeds, Country Dark), Mississippi’s Poet Laureate Beth Ann Fennelly (Heating & Cooling), Carnegie Medalist Kiese Laymon (Heavy), Guggenheim Fellow Aimee Nezhukumatathil (Oceanic), Edgar award recipient Derrick Harriell (Ropes), and LA Times Book Prize recipient Tom Franklin (Crooked Letter, Crooked Letter).

 English majors encounter novels, poems, stories, epics, plays, films, autobiographies and more.
 Moving from introductory surveys to advanced research seminars, students learn to navigate the stimulating and diverse world of English-language literatures.
 They may also select an emphasis in creative writing where they develop their own voice.